pydata/xarray/doc/user-guide/indexing.rst

 Vectorized indexing may be used to extract information from the nearest grid cells of interest, for example, the nearest climate model grid cells to a collection specified weather station latitudes and longitudes.
-Note that to trigger vectorized indexing behavior (not orthogonal) you will need to provide the selection dimensions with a new shared output dimension name.
+To trigger vectorized indexing behavior you will need to provide the selection dimensions with a new shared output dimension name.
 In the example below, the selections of the closest latitude and longitude are renamed to an output